SaintAnd/LinusTrinus/README.md

 ## Solution for Xiaomi and other devices

 ### Black screen
-1. Edit the "width" and "height" parameters in the frame_generator/ffmpeg double_fg.py file to the monitor resolution.
+1. Edit the "width" and "height" parameters in the frame_generator/ffmpeg double_fg.py or ffmpeg_fg.py file to the monitor resolution.

 ### Phone/head too big/small.
 Lens correction - it renders both eyes squeezed on the bottom half of the screen.
 1. Install wine or use windows